Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I was always losing my remote in the bedroom.
 Plus I have two small grandchildren that like to play with the remote control.
 I got a small laundry net bag, like you use to wash small items.

 This sewing project is a good choice for making a gift or as a nice accessory for your own couch or easy chair.
-This is a guide about how to make a telephone and remote caddy.
+This is a page about how to make a telephone and remote caddy.